 Do you like a digital readout or do you prefer an analog gauge look?
-With the Overlay Style feature you can mix and match your data to suit your viewing preferences.
+With the Overlay Style feature, you can mix and match your data to suit your viewing preferences.

-To access overlaid data style menu:
+To access Overlaid Data Style menu:

-- 1. Press MENU | ↓ to Overlay Data | ENT. - 2.
-This will bring up the Overlay Data Shown menu with a list of current overlay data.
-Highlight the data you want to change on the
+2. This will bring up the Overlay Data Shown menu with a list of current overlay data.
+Highlight the data you want to change on the Overlay Data Shown menu and press ENT, which will launch the data information menu.

-Overlay Data Shown menu and press ENT, which will launch the data information menu.
+3. Use $\downarrow$ to select overlay style, choose analog, and press ENT.

-- 3. Use \downarrow to select overlay style, choose analog, and press ENT. - 4.
-Next, press \rightarrow to enter Analog Setup, which will place a gauge on the display instead of digital numbers.
+4. Next, press $\rightarrow$ to enter Analog Setup, which will place a gauge on the display instead of digital numbers.